-This Tomato, Egg, and Cheese on a Nopal dish is made with oil, cactus paddles, tomatoes, salsa verde, and eggs anyway you want them.
+This Nopales and Eggs Recipe is made with oil, cactus paddles, tomatoes, salsa verde, and eggs anyway you want them.

 Nopales, or cactus paddles, are a Mexican staple and is a common ingredient in numerous cuisines.
 Nopales are eaten raw or cooked.
 In the US, you can find a Mexican grocery store that most likely sells them, and are sometimes sold in American grocery stores.
 In Mexico, nopales are sold cleaned of spines and prepped for cooking.